 Facing allegations before a professional body is inherently stressful even where those allegations are inaccurate or minor.
-The slowness of college proceedings means your stress level may build over time.
+The slowness of TRB proceedings means your stress level may build over time.
 Most school boards have an Employee Assistance Program available free to teachers.
 They offer a range of confidential services including counselling and stress management.
 Support from a counsellor is recommended for anyone facing professional discipline proceedings.
 You should not avoid seeking support out of fear that it will be seen as an admission of wrongdoing.
 You are not alone.
-Your colleagues, your local, and the BCTF will assist you in responding to the college.
+Your colleagues, your local, and the BCTF will assist you in responding to the TRB.